askiiart/askiiart.github.io/index.md

 # askiiart's site

-I'm a hobby programmer, and co-founder and vice president of the TCCD CompSci and Coding Club.
+I'm a hobby programmer and co-founder and vice president of the [TCCD CompSci and Coding Club](https://codeberg.org/TCCD-CompSci-and-Coding-Club/).
 This is my site.

 **[See my resume here!](/resume.html)**